afahounko/openstack11/README.md

 This document describes how to install Red Hat OpenStack Platform 11 on a single physical host with KVM.

-Note: Only for testing and not recommanded for production environment.
+``Note``: Only for testing and not recommanded for production environment.

 The configuration of the physical host (Hypervisor):
 ```